ahlstromcj/seq66/README.md

 See the two "INSTALL" files for installation.

 The figure below shows Seq66 with modified palette and a style-sheet in force.
-Otherwise the application uses the current Qt theme.
+Otherwise Seq66 uses the current Qt theme.

 ![Alt text](doc/latex/images/main-window/main-windows-perstfic.png?raw=true "Seq66")